UtrechtUniversity/researchcloud-items-win/README.md

 The `docs` directory contains documentation for the installation scripts in the `scripts` directory.

-`scripts/lib` is a set of modules that can be included in each scripts.
+`scripts/lib` is a set of general scripts containing functions that can be included in each scripts.
+Documentation for these is inline.

 ## CI